apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 Ballista, may provide this solution.

-As I’m testing, I’m primarily limiting my work to the [datafusion-python](https://datafusion.apache.org/python/) project, a wrapper around the rust DataFusion library.
-This wrapper gives you the speed advantages of keeping all of the data in the rust implementation and the ergonomics of working in python.
-Personally, I would prefer to work purely in rust, but I also recognize that since the industry works in python we should meet the people where they are.
+As I’m testing, I’m primarily limiting my work to the [datafusion-python](https://datafusion.apache.org/python/) project, a wrapper around the Rust DataFusion library.
+This wrapper gives you the speed advantages of keeping all of the data in the Rust implementation and the ergonomics of working in Python.
+Personally, I would prefer to work purely in Rust, but I also recognize that since the industry works in Python we should meet the people where they are.

 ## User-Defined Functions